This’ll be brief.

 Peniscola’s old town is entirely enclosed within the walls of the castle.
 It is small but very pretty with narrow, cobbled streets; most of which are now lined with small bars and craft & souvenir shops (although absolutely nothing other than the castle itself was open in the old town throughout our short stay).

 Quite often during these tours, I go walkabout for a few hours to explore (while Vanya caches up on her sleep or on her Spanish language studies) and then, later in the day, I return with Vanya to eat and visit the more interesting sites.
-We did the same in Peniscola and, while (at least during the close season, there is little of real interest in Peniscola outside of the castle and the beach, the town is one of those places that has to be seen at night.
+We did the same in Peniscola and, while (at least during the close season) there is little of real interest in Peniscola outside of the castle and the beach, the town is one of those places that has to be seen at night.
 It is very pretty.

 The next day I went for a long walk along the coast to and from Salou – no reason other than that I fancied the exercise.

-During my walk along the coast I stumbled across a rather intriguing work of art which I subsequently learned was created by David Callau Gene in 2011.
+During my walk I stumbled across a rather intriguing work of art which I subsequently learned was created by David Callau Gene in 2011.
 They are sculptures of three fishermen and two mermaids and were put up to mark the 100th anniversary of a great storm which killed 140 Cantabrian fishermen, many of them from Cambrils.

 Yes, we enjoyed Cambrils – as much for the rest as anything.
 And yes – we managed to get Spanish Pet Passports for the dogs.
 They now have dual nationality.